 Imagine a soccer player who loves the game (intrinsic motivation) and also wants to win the championship (extrinsic motivation).
 This combination pushes them to train harder, play smarter, and keep going even when the game gets tough.

-According to researchers Richard Ryan and Edward Deci, the key components of motivation include autonomy, competence, and relatedness.
+Researchers Richard Ryan and Edward Deci identified three key components: autonomy, competence, and relatedness.

-• Relatedness: This is the need to feel connected to others.
-When we have strong relationships and feel part of a community, our motivation increases.
-For instance, a worker who feels supported by their team is more likely to be motivated and committed to their job.
+3. Relatedness: This is about feeling connected to others.
+When we have strong relationships and feel like we belong, our motivation goes up.
+For example, a worker who feels supported by their team will likely be more motivated and committed to their work.

-These components are based on the Self-Determination Theory developed by Ryan and Deci, which emphasizes the importance of human needs in driving motivation.
+These ideas come from the Self-Determination Theory by Ryan and Deci, which shows how our basic needs fuel our motivation.

 Motivation can be classified into two main types: intrinsic and extrinsic.